murderteeth/rarity-masterwork/README.md

 await gold.approve(summoner, await masterwork.APPRENTICE(), cost)
 ```

-2. Once your gold is approved start a new project like this if you don't have masterwork artisan's tools:
+2. Once your gold is approved start a new project like this:
 ```ts
 await masterwork.start(summoner, baseType.weapon, weaponType.longsword, 0, ethers.constants.AddressZero)
 ```
-If you have masterwork artisan's tools:
+Or if you have masterwork artisan's tools, like this:
 ```ts
 await masterwork.start(summoner, baseType.weapon, weaponType.longsword, <masterwork artisans tools tokenId>, masterwork.address)
 ```